LeonardoGuevara/ir_sim/README_dev.md

 - [x] map obstacle
 - [x] Add functions to access obstacles with different types
 - [x] Add draw points
-- [ ] reformulate obstacles and robots by Object class
+- [x] reformulate obstacles and robots by Object class
-  - [ ] Attribute of the obstacles and robots
+  - [x] Attribute of the obstacles and robots
   - [ ] using the mouse to select the circle and polygon obstacles
 - [ ] code annotation for main class
-- [ ] Support add or eliminates obstacles by functions
 - [ ] Add the env logger
 - [ ] Add the data monitor
 - [ ] Add more scenarios (traffic)
 - [ ] Add the interface with gym
-- [ ] render model using matplotlib animation
 - [ ] Support the feature of adding or eliminating obstacles by functions
 - [ ] Add functions to access obstacles with different types
-- [ ] code annotation for main class, using chat gpt
 - [ ] Add more key functions for keyboard control
-- [ ] private and public methods and parameters in class
+- [x] private and public methods and parameters in class
-- [ ] Add regular event for other obstacles or robots
+- [x] Add regular event for other obstacles or robots
-- [ ] Rearrange the framework of obstacles
+- [x] Rearrange the framework of obstacles
 - [ ] Using decorator to update
-- [ ] Add function to construct obstacle and robot
+- [x] Add function to construct obstacle and robot
 - [ ] Tools of tackle Data
-- [ ] Attribute of the obstacles and robots
+- [x] Attribute of the obstacles and robots
+- [ ] robot description
+- [ ] real robot size